 So, who else is out there to compete with Etsy?

 Look-alikes and copycats will spring up when something is excellent.
 Even if none of the Etsy competitors on this list are genuine rivals to the Etsy marketplace, they are all attempting to stake their own claim in the handmade sector.

-Whether you want to look for these markets for yourself or just keep them on your radar, these are the Etsy rivals you should be wary of in 2022.
+Whether you want to look for these markets for yourself or just keep them on your radar, these are the Etsy rivals you should be wary of now.

 Here they are in no particular order:

 In addition to being a global leader in online art, ArtFire is also the world’s largest open-source creativity platform.
 Individual artists, small businesses, and makers from all corners of the globe have uploaded one-of-a-kind items to ArtFire.
 It’s easy to tell that’s what it is after just a glance at their marketplace